kozmod/oniontx/Readme.md

 }
 ```
 ---
+### Execution with transaction with options
-2️⃣ Execution a transaction with `sql.TxOptions`:
+Execution a transaction with `sql.TxOptions`:
 ```go
 package db